PasamonteG/SQLDI_Install/SQLAdriaLab/LAB1-SDI_installation.md

 ```

 You should use the bash shell for SQLDI work.
-This was installed to /u/aidbadm/tools/ when you installed the SQLDI package, and was added to your path when you edited the **.profile** file, so you can enter the back shell by simply typing **bash** inside your putty USS shell.
+This was installed to /u/aidbadm/tools/ when you installed the SQLDI package, and was added to your path when you edited the **.profile** file, so you can enter the bash shell by simply typing **bash** inside your putty USS shell.

 ![bash](/aizimages/create_ins.jpg)

 You are now ready to create the SQLDI instance because

 1. you know the default ports are available
-2. you know the path where you want to install the instance ( /u/aidbadm/holinstance )
+2. you know the path where you want to install the instance ( /u/sqldi13 )
 3. you know the name of the RACF keyring and the certificate to reference

 ---